py5coding/py5book/content/hybrid_programming.md

 ## Basic Hybrid Programming Example

 Imagine you want a py5 Sketch to draw ten thousand randomly colored points to the screen.
-This Sketch has little aesthetic value but it will concisely illustrate the performance benefits of hybrid programming.
+This Sketch has little aesthetic value but it will concisely illustrate the performance benefits of Hybrid Programming.

 To accomplish this programming task, you might start with the following code: